-What Is 2-Way Sync (and How Can It Help You?)
+What Is Two Way Integration (and How Can It Help You?)

 You’ve connected two apps you use all the time.
 Let’s call them Arij and Anasa.
 You’ve updated information on a ticket in one, but now you have to go into the other app and make sure that that information is updated the same over there… and it usually isn’t.